AnnCa44/peerprogramming-java-dungeon/README.md

 Instead of opening all the treasures and share the amount equally, the party has decided to open one treasure at a time : the adventurer keeping the gold he found inside.

 But there is a catch!
-Each treasure has many forms of protection : resistance to physical damage, resistance to spell and resistance to lock picking.
+Each treasure has many forms of protection : a physical resistance, a spell resistance and a lockpicking resistance.

 Each adventurer will try to open the next treasure, if it doesn't succeed, the treasure is magically destroyed!